fjorge/pg-server-rules/index.md

 #### Java

-The `createStateForNewMatch` is the method responsible by initializing and returning a new game state that will be used through a match that is about to start.
+The `createStateForNewMatch` is the method responsible for initializing and returning a new game state, which will be used in the match that is about to start.
-This method receives a list of ids that represents the players identifiers that will be participating in the match and that most often needs to be saved on the match state for later usage by the rules implementation.
+This method receives a list of ids of the players who will take part in the match and that most often needs to be saved on the match state for later usage by the server-side rules implementation.

 ```java
 @Override